dpn-admin/DPN-REST/README.md

   EarthDover/dpnode/localsettings.py and configure as needed.
 * From EarthDiver/dpnode/ run `python manage.py migrate` **twice** the first time (It needs to run the base migrations than the local ones).
+* Load the base data by running 'python manage.py loaddata ../data/PreloadData.json' That will load data that must exist in the database, such as the sha256 fixity algorithm that all nodes must initially support.

 ### System Dependencies

 * In development it will frequently require you to have some development libraries installed as well.

   `>sudo apt-get install libpython3-dev, libyaml-dev`

 ## Setup SuperUser & Groups